The Adviser

 First, let’s take a closer look at some of the most offensive increases, which were concentrated on the cars with the most widespread appeal.
 Cars like air-cooled Porsches and gated manual-transmission Ferraris.

 In that superheated realm of desirability, cars we’d previously regarded as unbuyable, or at least not terribly appealing, suddenly looked surprisingly attractive given how much less they suddenly cost compared to their more desirable brethren.
-In 2019, when a stick-shift Ferrari F355 cost $75,000, a $50,000 348 drove buyers to ask “Why not spend the extra cash to get 80 more horsepower, 1000 more rpm, and a six-speed gearbox?”
+In 2019, when a stick-shift Ferrari F355 cost $75,000, a $50,000 348 drove buyers to ask, “Why not spend the extra cash to get 80 more horsepower, 1000 more rpm, and a six-speed gearbox?”
 Two years later, when a manual F355 cost $150K, $200K, or even $300K, a 348 suddenly looked like a bargain.
-Then they climbed to $80,000.
+Then it climbed to $80,000.

 P Car Market